 Pelvic Inflammatory Disease (PID) is an infection of the uterus and fallopian tubes.
 It is especially common in sexually active women under the age of 25, but can occur in sexually active women of any age.
 If not treated, PID can cause serious health problems such as infertility or increased risk of ectopic (tubal) pregnancy.

 What causes PID?

 PID is usually caused by bacteria that travel up the vagina into the uterus and fallopian tubes.
 PID is most frequently caused by chlamydia or gonorrhea, but may be caused by bacteria that are not sexually transmitted.
-Women under age 25 who are sexually active, women who have more than one sexual partner or women who douche are at increased risk for getting PID.
-Women are also at risk if they have more than one sex partner or their partner has other sex partners.
+Women under age 25 who are sexually active, women who have more than one sexual partner, or women who douche are at increased risk for getting PID.
+Women are also at risk if their partner has other sex partners.
 Having a prior episode of PID increases the risk of having it again.
-Having an IUD inserted might increase the risk of PID soon after insertion but that risk is greatly reduced if a woman is tested and if necessary treated for infection before the IUD is inserted.
+There is a small risk of PID immediately after an IUD insertion.

 What are the symptoms of PID?

 Symptoms can vary from mild to severe.
 Mild symptoms may go unrecognized by women and their health care providers.
 It can take a few days to several weeks for a woman to develop symptoms of PID after being infected.

 Symptoms can include:

 - Abdominal pain or cramping in the lower abdomen